 There are also massive walls protecting Methoni castle from attack by the sea.

-The site is very large, and its most outstanding part is the smaller fortified islet at the south, known as the ‘Bourtzi'.
+The entire site of the castle of Methoni is very large, and its most outstanding part is the smaller fortified islet at the south, known as the ‘Bourtzi'.

 Even the view back to the castle from here is amazing.